l-aldarondo/School_District_Analysis/README.md

 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+  * When we compare Fig 1.5 - 1.8, the top 5 schools and the low 5 schools remain the same.
+Thomas High School remains in the 2nd position of the top 5 schools, before and after the change and the values remain almost the same.
+Therefore we can conclude that the change didn't affect THS in relation to the other schools.

 ![Challenge_Top_Schools](./Images/challenge_top_schools.png)